Political Alignment and Polarization#

 decorate(ylabel="Mean (7 point scale)", title="Mean of polviews", xlabel="Year")

-One reason the PMFs for 1974 and 2021 did not look very different is that the mean seems to have gone up (more conservative) and then down again (more liberal).
+One reason the PMFs for 1974 and 2022 did not look very different is that the mean went up (more conservative) and then down again (more liberal).
 Generally, it looks like the U.S. has been trending toward liberal for the last 20 years, or more, at least in the sense of how people describe themselves.

 Cross Tabulation#